tuncutku/Portfolio-Engineer/README.md

 ## About The Project

-Portfolio engineer is an application for monitoring portfolio performance and conducting portfolio analytics.
-The app pulls existing portfolio allocations from [Questrade](https://www.questrade.com/home) account and displays it in a detailed report.
+Portfolio engineer is an application for monitoring portfolio performance, conducting portfolio analytics as well as settign custom alerts.

 Instrument coverage:
 * Equities
 * ETFs
 * Options
-* Fixed Income
-* Futures

 Portfolio analytics coverage:
 * Portfolio performance measures